 How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

-Want to eat clean store-bought veggies or fruit, free of dirt, debris, and bacteria without spending your money on specialty soaps?
+Want to eat clean, store-bought veggies or fruit, free of dirt, debris, and bacteria, without spending your money on specialty produce soaks?
 Read on!
-We’ll cover how to properly clean your fruits and vegetables with a vinegar-based DIY veggie wash or a homemade produce spray.
+We’ll cover how to properly clean your fruits and vegetables with a vinegar-based DIY veggie wash or a homemade produce spray, and when baking soda is a better choice.

 DIY Veggie Wash and Produce Spray